jimfinnis/angort/README.md

      :degs2rads pi 180.0 / * ;

 ###Words, globals and constants: the truth
 Globals, constants and words all share the same namespace, and are actually all the same kind of thing --- a global value.
-The const keyword and ":" definitions both create constant global variables.
-For example,
+The ":" actually creates a global variable, so

+    global add3
-    (3 +) const add3
+    (3 +) !add3

 and

     :add3 3 + ;

 both do exactly the same thing --- bind the name "add3" to a function which adds 3 to the number on top of the stack.
 Referring to a global using the "?name" syntax generates code to stack the global's value.
 Using the name of the global alone will check the type first, and if it's a "runnable" (that is, a function or closure) it will run it rather than stack it.
 So

     add3